RFID tracking pillar page

 More expensive Less expensive

-Typically used to track important mobile items, expensive equipment, vehicles etc. Typically attached to inventory inside the warehouse
+Typically used to track important mobile items, expensive equipment, vehicles, etc. Typically attached to inventory inside the warehouse

-4. Types of system frequencies
+4. Types of RFID frequencies

 RFID System Frequencies

-5. Business use cases
+5. RFID use cases

 Retail industry: RFID is prominently used in the clothing industry.
 All the tags that you see on clothes have RFID capabilities, and the scanning systems at store entrances act as static readers.
+This allows the retailers to automatically track the movement of individual garments through the store.

 6. RFID vs. barcodes and QR codes